All Episodes

 Time Text

-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Yes, America's Anchorman is away, and this is your undocumented Anchorman sitting in.
+Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in, Mark Stein.

-Mark Stein, honor to be here.
+Honoured to be here.

 Tis the Christmas season at the EIB network, or as I like to think of it, the lame duck session of the Rush Limbaugh Show.

-No Lords are leaping, no turtle doves, just a lame duck guest host in a pear tree.
+No lords are leaping, no turtle doves, just a lame duck guest host in a pear tree.

-And uh this weekend, three hours of EIB approved Christmas music.
+Tomorrow, it's the best of Rush for Christmas Eve, and this weekend, three hours of EIB approved Christmas music.

 Strictly the best.

-And you can listen to it on your uh new Rush app, the Rush Limbaugh app for iPhone and iPad.
+And you can listen to it on your new Rush app, the Rush Limbaugh app for iPhone and iPad.

 But you can get all the details at rushlimbaugh.com.

-Stephen Spielberg has denied that he's been hired by Nancy Pelosi to give the Democrats a facelift.
+Breaking news: Steven Spielberg has denied that he's been hired by Nancy Pelosi to give the Democrats a facelift.

-I was looking at I I think uh yeah, I think it would have been the big reunion with uh with George Lucas.
+Yeah, I think it would have been the big reunion with George Lucas.

 I was looking forward to it.

-You know, what uh Botoxic Park.
+You know, Botoxic Park.

 But no, no.

-Someone manages to find a few traces of DNA, and on a remote island somewhere, they manage to recreate big government.
+And on a remote island somewhere, they manage to recreate big government.

-I thought that's what I thought that could be Spe how long is it since Spielberg's had a really big movie?
+How long is it since Spielberg's had a really big movie?

-I can't r I can't remember.
+I can't remember.

 It's like years now.